 Longevity Benefits of Metformin

 In order to lower blood sugar levels, metformin activates the enzyme AMPK.
-As with many things that come with aging, levels of activated AMPK decrease as the years go by and replenish the levels of activated AMPK may help delay the aging process.
+As with many things that come with aging, levels of activated AMPK decrease as the years go by, and replenishing the levels of activated AMPK may help delay the aging process.

 For instance, an animal study found that metformin-treated ringworms experienced higher AMPK activity and they also lived about 20% longer than untreated control animals.
 It appears that due to its AMPK-activating properties, metformin could soon become an anti-aging drug, especially because it could also be used to address other chronic conditions aside from diabetes.

 According to statistics, people with diabetes face an increased risk of cancer, with the highest risk being for liver, pancreatic, colorectal, endometrial, breast, and bladder cancer.